jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

     CF: handle_alias at git.c:415:2
     CT: Jump to external code for __errno_location
     RF: Jump to external code for __errno_location
   Occurrences: 3

 LibraryCallRemoved
-  Before events:
-    CF: handle_builtin at git.c:703:19
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 134

-LibraryCallRemoved
-  Before events:
-    CF: hasheq_algop at hash.h:238:10
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  Occurrences: 3

-LibraryCallRemoved